-MAESTR@S is an educational movement founded on a politicized, anti-oppression analysis of the condition of raza and the powerful role of racism/white supremacy, patriarchy/sexism, homophobia/heterosexism and capitalism in shaping that condition.
+MAESTRXS is an educational movement founded on a politicized, anti-oppression analysis of the condition of raza and the powerful role of racism/white supremacy, patriarchy/sexism, homophobia/heterosexism and capitalism in shaping that condition.
 We attack institutional, interpersonal, and internalized oppression/colonization with a specific focus on dealing with how we as individuals experience oppression, which is internalized by way of both the media and the schools.
-We engage in collective spiritual development with daily applications so that we can Walk Social Justice in our communities and with our youth.
+We engage in collective spiritual development with daily applications so that we can Live Racial Justice in our communities and with our youth.

-This page is a resource for our members to access the key documents for the Walking Social Justice Project we are doing.
-These documents are for the use of core MAESTR@S members.
+This page is a resource for our members to access the key documents for the Living Racial Justice Project we are doing.
+These documents are for the use of MAESTR@S members who understand the model and how it was developed and is now being used.
 Each of these documents is complex and represents years of collaborative work.

 If you are not familiar with the project or if you have any questions, please consult me for background information: firstname.lastname@example.org.
-[Please do not use any of the documents without participating in one of our encuentros and consulting the group].
+[We ask that folks use these documents after participating in one of our encuentros or consulting with someone with expereince in the group].

 - MAESTRXS Questions for Living Racial Justice [PDF]